TABLE OF CONTENTS

 If you’ve mainly used more traditional grow media, coco coir and perlite are well worth trying.
 When used correctly, they provide an excellent way to grow outstanding organic cannabis.

 Gain a complete understanding of the cannabis industry by enrolling in Cannabis Training University (CTU) today!

 CTU is the most renowned cannabis educational institution in the world.
-Whether you’re a first-time user, a beginner grower, or an entrepreneur looking for a new adventure, CTU’s online industry training program makes it affordable and easy to become a cannabis expert.
+Whether you’re a first-time user, a beginner grower, or an entrepreneur looking for a new adventure, CTU’s online industry training program makes it affordable and easy to become a Master of Marijuana.

 Our cannabis curriculum covers the most important aspects of the industry including: